bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 A (non-conventional) alternative is to use your project name for the name of the virtual environment, with the downside that there is nothing to indicate that such a directory contains a virtual environment.

-In our case, we have settled to use the name "venv" instead of ".venv" since it is not a hidden directory and we want it to be displayed by the command line when listing directory contents (the "." in its name that would, by convention, make it hidden).
-In the future, you will decide what naming convention works best for you.
+For this episode we will use the name "venv" instead of ".venv" since it is not a hidden directory and we want it to be displayed by the command line when listing directory contents.
+In the future, you should decide what naming convention works best for you.
 Here are some references for each of the naming conventions:

 - [The Hitchhiker's Guide to Python](https://docs.python-guide.org/dev/virtualenvs/)
   notes that "venv" is the general convention used globally